gnkhata/Cloud-Computing/README.md

 # Cloud-Computing
 Class projects for cloud computing class at University of Arkansas Fall 2023

-**Homework1**  performs the word count, but also figures out how many times the map method is invoked in the map stage. it writes the number of times the map method is invoked  to one output file.
+**WordCount.java**  performs the word count, but also figures out how many times the map method is invoked in the map stage. it writes the number of times the map method is invoked  to one output file.
 It Does NOT use any built-in counter or global counter for this purpose.